lenstronomy/lenstronomy/AFFILIATEDPACKAGES.rst

 ------------
 Versatile tool for cluster source reconstruction and local perturbative lens modeling.
 Supports Hubble Frontier Field lens models and Hubble imaging data and interfaces with the lenstronomy FittingSequence with the configurations being passed to lenstronomy to model disconnected multiple images of the same source.
-`link to Github repository <https://github.com/ylilan/lenstruction>`_
+Here is the `link to the Github repository <https://github.com/ylilan/lenstruction>`_.